Poverty can happen very quickly to anyone. A universal basic income would help address the persistent inequities within our country.

 A growing movement of Senators, Anglican and Evangelical Lutheran bishops, and many more across Canada are calling for a universal basic income.
 Add your voice to this growing movement for an adequate living level for all—one that addresses the persistent structural inequities existing within the present wage and benefit structures of our country.

-- seize this moment to roll out a UBI program in collaboration with the provinces, territories, and Indigenous leadership
+- seize this moment to roll out a guaranteed livable income program in collaboration with the provinces, territories, and Indigenous leadership (guaranteed livable income is another way of describing a basic income program)

 - develop and implement a program that provides an adequate living level for everyone and addresses the persistent inequities that exist within the present wage and social benefit structures of our country